tunnelhead/http-event-relay/README.md

 ### Authorization

 By default relay server is not protected and accepts any requests.
-But one or more options can be configured to protect it.
+One or more options can be configured to protect it.

 #### Access Token